 Google News Initiative

-Applications are currently being accepted for our next Google News Initiative Pre-launch Lab, a program supporting early stage entrepreneurs in journalism.
-This is an eight-week, fully-remote program starting in October 2023.
-The program’s mission is to help entrepreneurs prepare to launch successful, trusted digital news organizations.
-We’ll be accepting up to 24 solo founders or teams of aspiring entrepreneurs who have identified a community’s need for better news and want guidance and coaching on how to launch, or continue to develop, a news offering that delivers a solution rooted in journalism.
+The Google News Initiative Pre-launch Lab is a program supporting early stage entrepreneurs in journalism.
+The eight-week, fully-remote program helps entrepreneurs launch successful, trusted digital news organizations.
+We accept solo founders or teams of aspiring entrepreneurs who have identified a community’s need for better news and want guidance and coaching on how to launch, or continue to develop, a news offering that delivers a solution rooted in journalism.

 No fees, no tuition, no income sharing.
 No financial barriers to your success.
 Just the hands-on support you need to become independent, and stay independent.